5 May 2025

 As you explore, you’ll also spot the unique magnetic termite mounds — towering structures aligned with the Earth’s magnetic field.

-For a safe and relaxing swim, head to The Beach at Darwin Waterfront.
+For a safe and relaxing swim in Darwin, head to The Beach at Darwin Waterfront.
 This man-made beach features saltwater swimming and a seawall separating it from the harbour, ensuring it’s crocodile-safe.
 With sun loungers, volleyball courts, and ticketed paddleboarding, it’s a perfect spot for visitors.
 Pets are allowed, and accessibility options are available for those with mobility needs.

 Wave Lagoon offers more than 4,000 square metres of stinger and croc-free swimming space.
 This unique facility generates up to ten wave patterns, with some reaching 1.2 metres high, making it ideal for boarders.
 With shaded areas and sun loungers available, Wave Lagoon is a great spot for both families and relaxation.